cmsd2/py-lambda-action/README.md

 [![GitHubActions](https://img.shields.io/badge/listed%20on-GitHubActions-blue.svg)](https://github-actions.netlify.com/py-lambda)

-A Github Action to deploy AWS Lambda functions written in Python with their dependencies in a separate layer.
+A Github Action to build AWS Lambda functions written in Python with their dependencies in a separate layer.
 For now, only works with Python 3.6.
 PRs welcome.

 ## Use
-Deploys everything in the repo as code to the Lambda function, and installs/zips/deploys the dependencies as a separate layer the function can then immediately use.
+Produces a zip file suitable for deploying to AWS Lambda.
+Works well with AWS CDK, Terraform etc.

 ### Pre-requisites
 In order for the Action to have access to the code, you must use the `actions/checkout@master` job before it.
 See the example below.